William Bell, No. 24

 The William Bell was a pilot boat built in 1864 by shipbuilder Edward F. Williams at Greenpoint, Brooklyn for a group Sandy Hook Pilots.
 She was captured and burned by the Confederate raiding steamer CSS Tallahassee during the American Civil War.
 A second William Bell was constructed in 1864-1865 to replace the first one.

 Construction and service

 The William Bell was built in Greenpoint, Brooklyn, New York, in 1864 and launched on January 9, 1864 by shipbuilder Edward F. Williams of Greenpoint for the New York and Sandy Hook pilots: Joseph Henderson, William H. Anderson, John Van Dusen, and James Callahan.
 Williams sold the plans of the William Bell for $250, to the Delaware pilots.

-Grocery and Ship Stores owner, John W. Avery, collected the money and made payments on behalf of the pilot owners.
-She cost about $16,000 to build, which was done under James Callahan's supervision, inspection and approval.

 Her dimensions were 82 ft. in length; 22.6 ft. breadth of beam; 8 ft. depth of hold; and 118-tons.

 The William Bell was an expensive boat.
 She was built of white oak, live oak, red cedar, locust, hackmatack, yellow pine, and white pine.
 Her deck was "without a butt or knot," fastened with galvanized spikes, and was made of long and fine planking.
 All trimmings on deck were of mahogany or brass; her cabin was of "rose wood, zebra wood, tulip and satin wood."